About Zimbabwe National Army- Pindula, Local Knowledge

 The ZNA has embarked on a number of military expeditions both regionally and internationally.

 The ZNA fought Renamo in Mozambique, 1983- 1992.
-The ZNA, (under the ZDF a a whole) played a significant role in the Second Congo War.
+The ZNA, (under the ZDF as a whole) played a significant role in the Second Congo War.
 [4]

 The ZNA participated in observer and peacekeeping missions in Angola, Rwanda, Somalia, Lesotho, Cote d'lvoire, Liberia, Nepal, Burundi and Sudan.